Nucleic acid structure

 Nucleic acid structure refers to the structure of nucleic acids such as DNA and RNA.
 Chemically speaking, DNA and RNA are very similar.
 Nucleic acid structure is often divided into four different levels: primary, secondary, tertiary, and quaternary.

 Primary structure

-Primary structure consists of a linear sequence of nucleotides that are linked together by phosphodiester bond.
+Primary structure consists of a linear sequence of nucleotides that are linked together by phosphodiester bonds.
 It is this linear sequence of nucleotides that make up the primary structure of DNA or RNA.
 Nucleotides consist of 3 components: